 The following pages provide details on the preparation and deposit of your thesis, at both initial submission stage and then for the final thesis post-examination.

-As you prepare for electronic submission, please look out for training opportunities through the Researcher Development Programme which will support you in preparing the e-version of your thesis.
+As you prepare for your initial submission, please look out for training opportunities through the Researcher Development Programme which will support you in preparing the e-version of your thesis.

 Submission of theses for Examination

-On submission of your thesis for examination, you are eligible to sign up for the Researcher Pool, which the University will use to use to fill short-term Research Assistant positions.
+On submission of your thesis for examination, you will be eligible to sign up for the Researchers Pool, which the University will use to use to fill short-term Research Assistant positions.

 Final submission of theses

-Once the Board of Examiners are satisfied that you have met the requirements of the award and any amendments have been approved by the Internal Examiner, you should submit one final hard-bound copy to the Doctoral College (this will be sent to the Chair of your supervisory team) along with the final electronic version, in PDF format.
+Once the Board of Examiners is satisfied that you have met the requirements of the award and any amendments have been approved by the Internal Examiner, you should submit, on PhD Manager, one final electronic version, in PDF format.

 In addition, you should ensure that you and your supervisors have completed all parts of the Deposit of Data and Samples workflow, the Reassignment of Intellectual property Rights Workflow and the Ulster EThesis Deposit Agreement workflow on PhD Manager.

 You can view the progress of each by clicking into the sections on PhD Manager.